 January is a busy time for holiday home owners as people start to prepare their holiday plans for the year.
-Some people start their Edinburgh trip planning early, booking a year or more in advance for popular dates, and for people who like to be here for one of our many Festivals, they’ve already been busy… with some of our August breaks already booked.
+Some people start their Edinburgh trip planning early, booking a year or more in advance for popular dates, and for people who like to be here for one of our many Festivals, don’t leave it too late as it’s a very popular time to visit.

 Of course some like to book last minute, so when we’re looking to help people make a decision about when they’d like to visit Edinburgh, we’re either focusing on a year ahead or the next few weeks.
 If you are looking to visit Edinburgh this year, we hope you’ll find help here for planning your trip to Edinburgh